DoctorWkt/CSCvon8/README.md

 This repository holds the files for my 8-bit "big brother" CPU to the [4-bit Crazy Small CPU](https://minnie.tuhs.org/Programs/CrazySmallCPU/).
-This is a von Neumann style CPU designed with 7400-style logic chips and some RAM and ROM.
+This is a von Neumann style CPU designed with 7400-style logic chips, 32K of RAM, 32K of ROM and a UART.
 The CPU requires only seventeen chips, not including the clock circuitry.
 A short video is [here](https://www.youtube.com/watch?v=LJe3Z_fGDhg).